tchajed/personal-website-demo/README.md

 We can give you three ways to deploy your site: GitHub Pages, CSAIL hosting, and MIT hosting.

+Which should you go with?
+This mainly affects the URL your website is at, and for CSAIL and MIT hosting how you make changes.
+Regardless of what you choose, people will be able to find your site through Google (though it can take a few days before your site gets picked up, and it will help if you link to it from things like your CSAIL profile and GitHub).

+I personally have a custom domain ([chajed.io](https://www.chajed.io)) and host the page through GitHub Pages.
+I like having a custom domain since it's short to give out, and I like owning a little slice of the internet.

 ### GitHub pages

 You should add this repo to your own GitHub account.
 Then go to its Settings page, click on Pages in the sidebar, and enable Pages.
 Deploy from the `gh-pages` branch.
-A GitHub Actions workflow ([build.yml](.github/workflows/build.yml)) automatically compiles and deploys your site to this branch every time you push to the repository.
+A GitHub Actions workflow ([build.yml](.github/workflows/build.yml)) automatically compiles (by running Eleventy) and deploys your site to this branch every time you push to the repository.

-By default, your site will be accessible from a URL like https://tchajed.github.io/personal-website-demo: it will use your username and whatever you named the repo.
-However, you can use just https://tchajed.github.io (again, with your username) by naming your repo tchajed.github.io.
+By default, your site will be accessible from a URL like https://tchajed.github.io/personal-website-demo, but it will use your GitHub username and whatever you named the repo.
+However, you can use just https://tchajed.github.io by naming your repo tchajed.github.io (again, change tchajed to your user name).
+Take a look at https://pages.github.com/ for some relevant documentation.
+Note that we're _not_ using Jekyll for this site, but instead using Eleventy as a static-site generator.

 If you're willing to spend money on your website, you can also buy a custom domain and set it up with GitHub Pages.
 Take a look at [custom